-AKRON, Ohio, June 14, 2017 /PRNewswire/ -- Ohio Edison and Pennsylvania Power (Penn Power), FirstEnergy Corp.
-(NYSE: FE) utilities, have hired 54 graduates of the companies' utility worker training programs as part of its ongoing efforts to enhance service reliability for customers in northeast Ohio.
+AKRON, Ohio, June 14, 2018 /PRNewswire/ -- Ohio Edison and Pennsylvania Power (Penn Power), FirstEnergy Corp.
+(NYSE : FE ) utilities, have hired 48 graduates of the companies' utility worker training programs as part of ongoing efforts to enhance service reliability for customers.

-The new line workers represent the first graduating class since the Power Systems Institute (PSI) training program was reinstituted by FirstEnergy at Stark State College in North Canton and Kent State University at Trumbull in Warren in 2014.
+The new employees include 34 line workers and 14 new substation electricians who are recent graduates of the company's Power Systems Institute (PSI), a utility training partnership established by FirstEnergy at Stark State College in North Canton, Ohio, and Kent State University at Trumbull in Warren, Ohio.

-"The PSI program is an effective pipeline for adding well-trained, highly skilled employees to our workforce," said Randall Frame, regional president of Ohio Edison and Penn Power.
+"The PSI program is an effective pipeline for adding well-trained, highly skilled employees to our workforce," said Rich Sweeney, regional president of Ohio Edison and Penn Power.
 "The rigorous class work and experience gained in the field by working with veteran line and substation personnel helps ensure safe and reliable electric service for our customers, now and in the future."

 The new Ohio Edison lines employees listed by work location, with their hometowns, are: